ijlee2/Tutorials/ember-hanchett/README.md

 I have rewritten the exercise files to use the latest Ember (2.18) and Ember CLI Mirage (0.4.1).
 In addition, Ember Data uses JSONAPIAdapter instead of RESTAdapter.

+## How to Run

+Go to an example directory and run `npm install`.
+Then, run `ember s` and visit `localhost:4200`.

+For examples in Chapter 8, you can also run `ember t --server` to run tests.

 ## Table of Contents

 ### Chapter 1.
 Ember CLI Basics